 Our Lady of Perpetual help prayer: Mother of Perpetual Help, with the greatest confidence we come before you to be inspired by the example of your life.
 We think of you at that moment when, full of faith and trust, you accepted God’s call to be the mother of His Son.
 Help us, your children, to accept with joy our own calling in life.
 When you learned that your cousin Elizabeth was in need you immediately went to serve her and offer your help.
 Help us, like you, to be concerned for others.
 We think of you, Mother, at the foot of the cross.
 Your heart must have bled to see your Son in agony.
 But your joy was great when he rose from the dead, victorious over the powers of evil.
 Mother of Sorrows, help us through the trials and disappointments of life.
 Help us not to lose heart.
 May we share with you and your Son the joy of having courageously faced up to all the challenges of life.
 Amen.

-Year of St Joseph: Joseph found happiness not in mere self-sacrifice but in self-gift.
+Year of St Joseph: ‘The Gospel does not tell us how long Mary, Joseph and the child remained in Egypt.
+Yet they certainly needed to eat, to find a home and employment.
+It does not take much imagination to fill in those details.
+The Holy Family had to face concrete problems like every other family, like so many of our migrant brothers and sisters who, today too, risk their lives to escape misfortune and hunger.
+In this regard, I consider Saint Joseph the special patron of all those forced to leave their native lands because of war, hatred, persecution and poverty.
+Joseph found happiness not in mere self-sacrifice but in self-gift.
 In him, we never see frustration but only trust.
 His patient silence was the prelude to concrete expressions of trust.
 Our world today needs fathers.
 It has no use for tyrants who would domineer others as a means of compensating for their own needs.
 It rejects those those who confuse authority with authoritarianism, service with servility, discussion with oppression, charity with a welfare mentality, power with destruction.
 Every true vocation is born of the gift of oneself, which is the fruit of mature sacrifice.
 ‘Hail, Guardian of the Redeemer, Spouse of the Blessed Virgin Mary.’
 Patris Corde – Pope Francis

-Churches open for prayer at the following times: Our Lady’s, Barton is open Sunday, 8am to 7pm.
-Monday to Saturday 9am to 7pm.
-All Masses as listed at Barton, Woodlane and Haunton are respectful of all Covid-19 restrictions.
-Adoration of the Blessed Sacrament shall take place at Woodlane, Mon.19th: 10:45am-11:45am, Thurs.
-22nd April: 6:45pm to 7:45pm and before Tuesday and Wednesday Masses and 6pm to 7pm Friday at Barton.
-SS.
-Michael and James, Haunton shall be open for two hours on Fridays, 10:30am to 12:30noon (Mass at 11am,, confessions 10:45am) and Sundays, 8:30am to 10:30am (Mass at 9am).
+Churches open for prayer, times: Our Lady’s, Barton is open Sunday, 8am to 7pm.
+Monday to Saturday: 9am to 7pm.
+Chapels at Barton, Woodlane and Haunton are Covid-19 compliant.
+Adoration of the Blessed Sacrament shall take place at Woodlane, Monday 3rd May: 10:45am -11:45am, Thurs.
+6th May: 6:45pm to 7:45pm and at Barton before Tuesday and Wednesday Masses SS.
+Michael and James, Haunton shall be open for an hour on Wednesday 5th May: 10am to 11am and for two hours thirty minutes on Fridays, 10:30am to 1pm (Mass at 11am, confessions: 10:45am, Holy Hour: 12noon-1pm) and Sundays, 8:30am to 10:30am (Mass at 9am).